swrlab/swrlab/PRINCIPLES.md

 All services must have a changelog document in version control using the _SemVer_ versioning structure.

+Commits should follow the Conventional Commits structure and must be GPG/SSH-signed.

 Whenever possible, tools and actions should be automated to optimize processes, save time, and reduce errors from manual interaction.

-All build processes (CI) are automated using GitHub Actions.
+All build processes (_CI_) are automated using GitHub Actions.

-We deploy (CD) on demand when needed (ad-hoc) and don’t require fixed schedules or exemptions (feature or rollout freezes).
-Shorter release cycles with gradual changes reduce the possible negative effect on service stability in alignment with SRE principles.
+We deploy (_CD_) on demand when needed and don’t require fixed schedules or exemptions (feature or rollout freezes).
+Shorter release cycles with gradual changes reduce the possible negative effect on service stability in alignment with _SRE_ principles.
 Services should sustain rollouts and rollbacks during peak load.

 A developer that merges a PR also looks after its deployment or explicitly hands it over to someone else.
 A task or update is done once it runs stable in production, not once a PR was merged.